KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 ## Screen sizes

-KeyboardKit has ``CoreGraphics/CGSize`` extensions for detecting which hardware you're on, for instance to define and compare various screen sizes.
+KeyboardKit has `CGSize` extensions for detecting which hardware you're on, for instance to define and compare various screen sizes.

-You can use ``CoreGraphics/CGSize/isScreenSize(_:withTolerance:)`` to check if a certain size matches a screen size in any orientation.
+You can use `isScreenSize(_:withTolerance:)` to check if a certain size matches a screen size in any orientation.
 It uses a low tolerance by default to support slight variations between model changes of the same device type.

-Be careful with using screen size as the foundation for certain features.
-You'll never know when your software suddenly runs in another way that makes the screen size irrelevant, e.g. in iPad split screen.
+> Warning: Be careful with using screen size as the foundation for certain features.
+You never know if your software suddenly runs in another way that makes the screen size irrelevant, e.g. in iPad split screen or floating keyboard mode.